ondrocks/zodiacpress/readme.txt

 * Initial public release.

 == Upgrade Notice ==

+= 1.5.7 =
+Fixed some strings that were not being translated, updated .pot translation file, and improved accessibility.

 = 1.5.6 =
 Fixed the chart image.
 It was not appearing on some browsers, mainly Safari (iPhone, iPad).